hai-vr/av3-animator-as-code/README.md

 - `AacFlState WithAnimation(AacFlClip clip)` /// Set a specific clip for the state.
 See `(AacFlBase).NewClip()` and similar.
 - `AacFlState MotionTime(AacFlFloatParameter floatParam)` /// Set the Motion Time, formerly known as Normalized Time.
 - `AacFlState WithSpeed(AacFlFloatParameter parameter)` /// Set the Speed.
+- `AacFlState WithSpeedSetTo(float speed)` /// Set the Speed to a specific value.
 - `AacFlState WithWriteDefaultsSetTo(bool shouldWriteDefaults)` /// Set Write Defaults.
 If you need to do this to many states, consider changing the AacConfiguration DefaultsProvider when creating Animator As Code.
+- `AacFlState WithCycleOffset(AacFlFloatParameter floatParam)` /// Set the Cycle Offset.
+- `AacFlState WithCycleOffsetSetTo(float cycleOffset)` /// Set the Cycle Offset to a specific value.

 ## Transitions